We Present New Bond Picks

 10-investment-grade-bonds-to-buy.png

 After clicking the green video play button, Bondsavvy Basic subscribers will access a chaptered 75-minute webcast.
-On the slide shown in Figure 4, Bondsavvy founder Steve Shaw is reviewing certain key financials of our issuing companies, including revenue and EBITDA growth, margins, cash vs. debt balances, and upcoming bond maturities.
+On the slide shown in Figure 5, Bondsavvy founder Steve Shaw is reviewing certain key financials of our issuing companies, including revenue and EBITDA growth, margins, cash vs. debt balances, and upcoming bond maturities.
+Subscribe to Bondsavvy Basic to learn each recommended bond and CUSIP number.

 bondsavvy-basic-investment-grade-bond-presentation.png

-After comparing key financial ratios and metrics early in the presentation, we do a deep dive into each issuing company's business, trends, capital structure and allocation, and recent operating performance.
-We typically boil this down to two slides per issuing company, and we have attached a sample of one of these slides in Figure 5:
+After comparing key financial ratios and metrics early in the presentation, we do a deep dive into each issuing company's business; trends; capital structure and capital allocation; and recent operating performance.
+We typically boil this down to two slides per issuing company, and we have attached a sample of one of these slides in Figure 6:

 recommended-investment-grade-bonds.png